 Let’s discuss another scenario with Excel Text Box.
 Let’s say, we have multiple Text Boxes arranged sporadically.
 The space between them is not equally distributed either horizontally or vertically.

-Our aim is to distribute the space evenly between the boxes and also arranged them in a perfectly horizontal way.
+Our aim is to distribute the space evenly between the boxes and also arrange them in a perfectly horizontal way.
 Let’s proceed as below.

 - Firstly, hold the SHIFT key and then select all the Text Boxes.